grking/xxcmd/README.md

 Some options are only configurable through the config file.

-An example file demonstrating all possible options.
+An example file demonstrating all possible options (and the system defaults):

 ```text
 [xxcmd]